nglaeser/crypto-glossary/glossary.md

 **Knowledge assumption**:

-**Semantic security**: Equivalent to _IND-CPA_.

 **UC security**: Universal composability.
 Security definitions in the UC framework cannot be game-based.

 ### Game-based security

 Security is defined by a _security game_ in which an attacker should have _negligible_ _advantage_.

 **CPA security**: Secure against chosen plaintext attacks (CPA).
 Again, this is indistinguishability-based, so the more accurate name is IND-CPA security.
-This is equivalent to semantic security (semantic security ⇒ IND-CPA and IND-CPA ⇒ semantic security, so semantic security ⇔ IND-CPA).
+This is equivalent to **semantic security** (semantic security ⇒ IND-CPA and IND-CPA ⇒ semantic security, so semantic security ⇔ IND-CPA).
 * **IND-CPA game**:
   1. Challenger: k ← Gen(1^n)
   2. A(1^n) interacts with Enc_k(•) (in polynomial time)